Placement group

 3. If you are sponsored on a Royal Holloway Student Route visa, contact the International Student Support Office for advice on how much you would be able to work on the placement.

-4. Submit your application via the PGR Career Enhancement Scheme application form or, where the opportunity has been sourced by the College, via the specific application form.
+4. Submit your application via the PGR Career Enhancement Scheme application form.

 5. The Doctoral School will be in contact with you within a week to advise on the probable timeline for the decision and to explain the next part of the process.